joergboe/testframework/doc/manpage.md

 #--variantCount=number

 The variantList must be a space separated list of identifiers or numbers or a mixture of identifiers and numbers:
-#--variantList=list
+#--variantList='space separated list of variant identifiers'

 ## Test Case timeouts
 Each test case can define an individual timeout variable.
 When the timeout is reached for an test case, the job is killed with SIGTERM (15).
-If the job still runs after additional time (TTP_additionalTime), the job is killed with SIGKILL (9).
+If the job still runs after additional time (TTPR_additionalTime), the job is killed with SIGKILL (9).
-If there is no individual timeout defined, the default values TTP_timeout is used.
+If there is no individual timeout defined, the default values TTPR_timeout is used.
-If there is no individual timeout and no property TTP_timeout, the test case times out after 120 seconds.
+If there is no individual timeout and no property TTPR_timeout, the test case times out after 120 seconds.
-If there is no property TTP_additionalTime, the vaue 45 is used.
+If there is no property TTPR_additionalTime, the vaue 45 is used.

 ## Test Framework Variables and Properties
-Variables with the prefix TT_, TTRO_, TTP_ or TTPN_ are treated as global definitions and they are exported from Test Collection to Test Suite and from Test Suite to Test Case.
+Variables with the prefix TT_, TTRO_, TTPR_ or TTPRN_ are treated as global definitions and they are exported from Test Collection to Test Suite and from Test Suite to Test Case.

 In the script code section, variables and properties can be assigned with function setVar 'name' "value".